top of page

 Where appropriate we, with the Parents’ express permission, will look to draw upon the experience and expertise of professionals and agencies outside of our setting to assist with our planning and its delivery.

-In certain instances, the staff team will undertake a full review of our classroom with a view to decreasing the perceived and actual risks and/or barriers that may prevent a particular child from fully accessing the activities that we offer
+In certain instances, the staff team will undertake a full review of our areas with a view to decreasing the perceived and actual risks and/or barriers that may prevent a particular child from fully accessing the activities that we offer

 How will the curriculum be matched to my child’s needs?